spencerhhubert/nexus/CONTRIBUTING.md

 # Contributing to basically Sorter

+Basically Technologies LLC develops and distributes the basically Sorter as kits and assembled units.

 ## License Agreement

 By contributing to this project, you agree that your contributions will be licensed under the same licenses as the project: